November 6, 2017 (Updated: May 16, 2023)

 When working with videos, you also need to think about optimizing them for SEO.
 Start by hosting all your video files in the same, single folder.
 Then, create a video site map that will assist search engines in indexing your videos.
 And as with images and their alt text, use strategic keywords in video meta descriptions.
 Consider also inserting a call to action.

 If you haven’t already, you need to change your website from a Standard website to a Responsive one.
 Responsive sites recognize whether the user is using a desktop or mobile device and will resize themselves for the best viewing experience.
-SEO is all about making the search process seamless for the user, and creating a Responsive website is one of the best ways to do that.
+Understanding the SEO mistakes to avoid is all about making the search process seamless for the user, and creating a Responsive website is one of the best ways to do that.

 If you want your website to stand out against the ocean of other sites on the web, you need to know the ins and outs of search engine optimization.
-And if you can avoid these common SEO mistakes, you can turn search engine algorithms from enemies into friends.
-The internet needs your unique content, so do what’s necessary to get those views.
+When you know which SEO mistakes to avoid, you can turn search engine algorithms from enemies into friends.
+Do you have questions about your content marketing strategy?
+Get in touch with the team at CopyPress, and we’ll work with you to create a winning plan for your business or agency.